dhthwy/r/README.md

 I, however, do have oodles of weight and loss you have gifted me.
 Half of which came from your devil 2.0.

 They want to fuck with me eh?
 You do it together eh?

+You enjoy war eh?
+You like fucking people up?
 "

 https://www.theatlantic.com/ideas/2026/03/trump-iran-war-allies/686423/ - "So true.
 It is absolutely mind boggling how similar to trump you and all of your people are.
 You're either just like him or a copycat wannabe.
 Trump embodies the true american spirit.
 I wouldn't at all be surprised if he pulls off an autocracy."